Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 cbuild Hello.csolution.yml --packs --frozen-packs           # use exact pack versions
 ```

 Packs are that not public are installed using `cpackget`.
 The following commands use the MDK-Middleware development repository to install a pre-release pack in a GitHub Actions CI workflow.
-The `cbuild` command above uses then the MDK-Middleware development repository instead of the public MDK-Middleware pack.

 ```yml
     - name: Checkout MDK-Middleware